 - Zero Waste

 Each work group is co-chaired by a team, one representative from the medical center and one from the campus.
-The work group co-chairs comprise the Sustainability Steering Committee (SSC), which supports the CACS.
+The work group co-chairs comprise the Sustainability Steering Committee (SSC), which supports the UACS.
 The work groups include representatives from the faculty, staff, students.
 Click 2011-12_Org_Structure.pdf for the current organizational structure.

 For FY 2009-2010, the SSC put forth budget requests from each of the work groups to address priority areas totaling $485,000.
 The CACS approved these recommendations and provided strong justification to the Chancellor for funding.
 The entire amount was approved and funded by the Chancellor, showing strong support of UCSF’s commitment to sustainability. subsequently, annual requests for continued funding has been approved.

 Get email updates by joining our Listserv on the bottom of the left column of our home page